npcnixel/leetcode-to-anki-go/README.md

 ## Usage

-### Step 1: Solve LeetCode Problem and **Save the complete page**:
-LeetCode uses GraphQL which means standard browser "Save as" (Ctrl+S/Cmd+S) might not capture all content.
+1. LeetCode uses GraphQL which means standard browser "Save as" (Ctrl+S/Cmd+S) might not capture all content.
 Hence, use a browser extension like [SingleFile](https://chromewebstore.google.com/detail/singlefile/mpiodijhokgodhhofbcjdecpffjipkle) to capture the fully rendered page with all content

-### Step 2: Prepare Input Files
-Place all saved HTML files in the `input` directory.
+2. Place all saved HTML files in the `input` directory.
 You may add multiple problems at once for batch processing.

-### Step 3: Generate Anki Package
-Run the application from the command line:
+3. Run the application from the command line:

 ```
 go run main.go